xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

         *   **Persistent Memory:** These learned preferences are persisted in the `expertPreferences` store in IndexedDB.
         *   **Application:** The `submitQuery` function has been enhanced.
 It now first attempts to categorize the incoming query and check for a learned preference.
 If a preference exists, it bypasses the standard Cognitive Router and directly applies the learned expert, making the system faster and more efficient at solving similar problems over time.

-3.  **Implement "Reality-Check" Mechanisms:** `[Status: 💡 Planned]`
+3.  **Implement "Reality-Check" Mechanisms:** `[Status: ▶️ In Progress]`
     *   **Problem:** The system can become trapped in theoretical reasoning loops, detached from factual ground truth.
-    *   **Solution:** Enforce mandatory validation workflows, such as:
+    *   **Solution:** Enforce mandatory validation workflows that force the AI to validate its internal logic against its factual World Model.
-        *   **Logic → World → Logic:** Any logical deduction must be cross-referenced with data from the "World Model" before it can be used in subsequent steps.
-        *   **Logic → Social → Language:** Any plan for communication or social interaction must first be evaluated by a simulated "Social Expert" to assess its appropriateness and potential impact.
+    *   **Implementation Details:**
+        *   **Tool Implementation (✅ Complete):** The `validate_against_world_model` tool is now fully implemented.
+It takes a factual claim as input (`query`) and uses the Gemini API to compare this claim against a context summary of the internal World Model.
+It returns a verdict of CONFIRMED, CONTRADICTED, or UNKNOWN, along with a brief explanation.
+This functionality is integrated into the `executePlan` loop.
+        *   **Mandatory Workflow (💡 Planned):** Future work will involve modifying the core planning logic to automatically inject a `validate_against_world_model` step after any step that produces a new, high-confidence factual claim, ensuring deductions are grounded in the AI's known reality before being used in subsequent reasoning.

 ---
 ## Part 4: Key Mental Tools & Their Development Status